-Nobody wants to find themselves stuck on the side of the road, broken down, all because of a flat tyre.
-Punctures often happen at the most inconvenient times, but manufacturers are now trying to eliminate this frustration.
+Nobody wants to find themselves stuck on the side of the road all because of a flat tyre.
+Punctures often happen at the most inconvenient times, that’s why tyre and tyre repair companies are always trying to eliminate this frustration for motorists.

-Here are some clever solutions available in the New Zealand market.
+Here are some clever options to help prevent tyre punctures available in the New Zealand market:

-First appearing in the eighties, run flat tyres (RFT) are general-use tyres that have been specially developed with reinforced sidewalls or internal supporting rings to maintain composure even when flat.
-This means that they will continue to support the vehicle’s weight by maintaining some of its shape, even if the tyre has experienced a complete loss of air pressure.
+First appearing in the eighties, run flat tyres (RFTs) are general-use tyres that have been specially developed with reinforced sidewalls or internal supporting rings to maintain composure even when flat.
+This means that they will continue to support the vehicle’s weight by maintaining some of its shape even if the tyre has experienced a complete loss of air pressure.

-RFT can be placed on any rim, but it is recommended that they be fitted to rims designed for these tyres to prevent the tyre bead unseating.
+RFTs can be placed on any rim, but it is recommended that they’re fitted to rims designed for these tyres to prevent the tyre bead unseating.
 A tyre pressure monitoring system (TPMS) or pressure warning system must be used to inform the driver if a tyre does lose pressure.

-They are also commonly used by European vehicle manufacturers, and you can buy these tyres from a variety of manufacturers including Bridgestone, Continental, Dunlop, Goodyear and Pirelli.
+RFTs are commonly used by European vehicle manufacturers and you can buy them from a variety of tyre retails for Bridgestone, Continental, Dunlop, Goodyear and Pirelli branded tyres.

-All run flat tyre solutions prevent the punctured tyre from adversely affecting the braking, acceleration and steering of your car.
-They usually allow you to keep travelling a distance up to 80km at a max speed of 80km/h, which should allow you to get a place of safety or repair.
+All RFT solutions prevent the punctured tyre from adversely affecting the braking, acceleration and steering of your car.
+They usually allow you to keep travelling a distance up to 80km at a max speed of 80km/h, which should allow you to get to a place where you can safely organise a replacement.

 Repair in a can

-If you don’t want the hassle of changing your tyre, you can invest in a can of tyre sealer which inflates and temporarily seals the punctured tyre to help get you to the nearest practical place for repair.
+If you don’t want the hassle of changing your tyre immediately after puncture damage, you can invest in a can of tyre inflator/sealer, which inflates and temporarily seals the punctured tyre to help get you to the nearest practical place for tyre repair or replacement.

-Tyre inflator/sealer is a product, similarly to run flats, and it’s designed to offer a temporary repair to allow you to get to a place where the tyre can be taken in for a more permanent repair or a replacement where necessary.
+Tyre inflator/sealer is a product designed to offer a temporary tyre repair to allow you to get your vehicle to a tyre repairer.

-Always follow the manufacturer’s instructions when using this method and never put the sealant inside tyres to avoid potential punctures – it’s only meant as a temporary and preventative repair in the event that a puncture actually happens, and misuse could cause damage.
+Always follow the manufacturer’s instructions when using this method and never put the sealant inside tyres to avoid potential punctures – it’s only meant as a temporary repair in the event that a puncture actually happens.
+Misuse could cause damage.

 Michelin unveiled their ‘Tweel System’ back in 2005, and it was originally designed for use on small vehicles such as ride-on lawn mowers and motorized golf carts.
 They were also used on heavy equipment at hazardous sites where the risk of tyre punctures is high.